nzilbb/labbcat-R/README.md

 ### Getting annotations from other layers

-If you have search results in a CSV file, and would like to retrieve annotations from some other layer, you can use the `getAnnotationLabels` function, providing the *MatchId* column (or the *URL* column) that indentifies the token, and the desuired layer name:
+If you have search results in a CSV file, and would like to retrieve annotations from some other layer, you can use the `getMatchLabels` function, providing the *MatchId* column (or the *URL* column) that indentifies the token, and the desuired layer name:

 ```
 results <- read.csv("results.csv", header=T)
-phonemes <- getAnnotationLabels(labbcat.url, results$MatchId, "phonemes")
+phonemes <- getMatchLabels(labbcat.url, results$MatchId, "phonemes")
 ```

 ### Search